Yes. We've been leaving cars at Tanjong Leman for 25 years and

 Early check in boats may be scheduled upon request and subject to availability.
-There is a surcharge of RM120.
+There is a surcharge of RM150.

-- PLUS on Friday a 6 p.m. bus for the 9 p.m. boat to Sea Gypsy.
+- PLUS on Friday at 6 p.m. bus for the 9 p.m. boat to Sea Gypsy.

 Arrives back in Singapore:

-- Monday through Friday departs Sea Gypsy on 1.30 p.m. boat, arrives Somerset & Grange at 5 p.m.
+- Monday through Saturday, depart Sea Gypsy on 1.30 p.m. boat, arrive Grange Car Park about 5 p.m.

-credit card details and fax or email it via a secure pdf file back to us to confirm your booking.
+credit card details and return it to us along with a detailed information sheet to confirm your booking.
 No booking

 Ringgit for the tolls and RM8 per night for the parking fee.
 There are some stalls at Tanjong Leman so you